Tarot Love Reading: A Complete Guide to Understanding Relationship Cards

 Ace of Cups

-New emotional beginnings:- Upright: New love, emotional awakening, spiritual love
+- Upright: New love, emotional awakening, compassion, overflowing feelings

-- In readings: Fresh start in love, opening your heart
+- In readings: Fresh start in love, opening your heart, the seed of a new connection (romantic or platonic)

 Love Tarot Spreads